Half-Life 2: Episode Three: Short story by Laidlaw

 Laidlaw left Valve in 2016.
-He said later that he had grown tired of the first-person shooter genre and had become "less interested in trying to solve the story problems inherent in a Half-Life style of narrative".
+He said later that he had grown tired of the FPS genre and was "less interested in trying to solve the story problems inherent in a Half-Life style of narrative".
 In 2017, Laidlaw posted a short story titled "Epistle 3" on his website, describing it as "a snapshot of a dream I had many years ago".
 It features characters with names similar to Half-Life characters, such as Gertie Fremont for Gordon Freeman.
 Journalists interpreted the story as a synopsis of what could have been the plot for Episode Three, or for Borealis, another canceled project led by Laidlaw.

-Substituting the characters and locations with their Half-Life counterparts, "Epistle 3" has Freeman and the Lambda Resistance travel to the Arctic to board the Borealis, a ship that travels erratically through time and space, where they confront alternative versions of themselves.
-The group seizes control of the Borealis and sets it on a collision course with the heart of the Combine empire.
-They rig it to self-destruct upon impact, annihilating the Combine's home planet and crippling their forces, but the explosion is not sufficient to destroy the Combine or their Dyson Sphere.
-Alyx is abducted by the G-Man.
-Just before the Borealis explodes, Gordon is rescued by the Vortigaunts and transported into the far future, with most of the Resistance dead and the success of their uprising left uncertain.
+Substituting the characters and locations with their Half-Life counterparts, "Epistle 3" has Gordon and Alyx travel to the Arctic to board the Borealis, a ship that travels erratically through time and space, where they confront alternative versions of themselves.
+They rig the Borealis to travel to the heart of the alien Combine empire and self-destruct.
+Before it explodes, the mysterious G-Man extracts Alyx and Gordon is rescued by the friendly Vortigaunt aliens.

 Walker denied that the story had been Valve's plan for Episode Three, and said that it was likely just one of many ideas by Laidlaw.
 In a 2023 interview, Laidlaw said it was not representative of Episode Three, as "all the real story development can only happen in the crucible of developing the game".
 He said he regretted publishing it, as it had created problems for his former colleagues at Valve, and that he had been "deranged" and "completely out of touch".